 In today's day and age, DNA testing can show you where your ancestry came from, what i wanna know is, how white is white and how black is black?
 There's no need to call someone an African American, unless they were born in Africa or emigrated, just as there's no reason to call someone an Irish American, unless they came here.
 I think when government and society tries to ascertain your "race" when you fill out forms or registrations, undermines who we are as a country.

-When I moved to New Orleans in 2001, at age 22, there was an albino kid in my neighborhood, his parents were black, so in effect he was a white, black kid.
-This took everything i knew, or thought i knew about race, and tossed it all out the window, i'd never met 'Caucasian' albino, let alone an 'African American' one, for that matter.
+When I lived in New Orleans, ~2002, there was an albino kid in my neighborhood, his parents were black, so in effect he was a white, black kid.
+This took everything i knew, or thought i knew about race, and tossed it all out the window, i'd never met a 'Caucasian' albino, let alone an 'African American' one, for that matter.
 Yellowman, a reggae icon and albino, was orphaned as a child in Jamaica (due to his parents rejection of him), and went on to be one of the most successful musicians from the island nation.

 "Dont' judge a book by it's cover" is a simple and powerful metaphor to describe preconceived notions, race being one; which is echoed in Martin Luther King Jr.' famous speech, on August 28, 1963-